Research

 A selection of assignments from my graduate coursework.
 Browse the full Sample Work page for more.

-• Railroads, Market Access, and Urban Fringe Dynamics: Extensions to Donaldson & Hornbeck (2016) Research Proposal · Urban & Regional Economics | Sciences Po · 2025 This proposal outlines two extensions to the Donaldson-Hornbeck market-access framework: one incorporating dynamic spatial adjustment and urban fringe land-use equilibria (drawing on monocentric city theory), and one adapting the approach to 19th-century France using railway maps, agricultural inquiries, and historical census data.
+- Railroads, Market Access, and Urban Fringe Dynamics: Extensions to Donaldson & Hornbeck (2016) This proposal, a precursor to the market-access component of my doctoral project, outlines extensions to the Donaldson-Hornbeck framework: one incorporating dynamic spatial adjustment and urban fringe land-use equilibria, and one adapting the approach to nineteenth-century France using railway maps, agricultural inquiries, and historical census data.
 [PDF]

-• Primary Schooling and Crime in 19th-Century France: A Cohort-Based Identification Strategy Research Proposal · Topics in Political, Public & Organizational Economics | Sciences Po · 2025 Proposes a causal identification strategy for the effect of the 1833 Guizot Law on adult crime using cohort exposure as an instrument for literacy, estimated in a panel fixed-effects framework with 19th-century administrative data.
+- Primary Schooling and Crime in 19th-Century France: A Cohort-Based Identification Strategy Proposes a causal identification strategy for the effect of the 1833 Guizot Law on adult crime using cohort exposure as an instrument for literacy, estimated in a panel fixed-effects framework with nineteenth-century administrative data.
 [PDF]

-• Replication of Monge-Naranjo, Sanchez & Santaeulalia-Llopis (2019) Replication Package · Computational Economics | Sciences Po · 2024 · with Lionel Chambon and Paulo Gugelmo Cavalheiro Dias Full Julia replication package for “Natural Resources and Global Misallocation” (AEJ: Macroeconomics), reconstructed from scratch — the authors provided raw data and a single merge file but no code for tables or figures.
+- Replication of Monge-Naranjo, Sanchez & Santaeulalia-Llopis (2019) Full Julia replication package for “Natural Resources and Global Misallocation” (AEJ: Macroeconomics), reconstructed from scratch.
 The full replication package, documentation, and reproducible workflow are available here.